Ever wondered how colors can affect the photos you take in color photography?

 The theory of Color Wheel

 According to Isaac Newton’s theory, the color wheel consists of three primary colors, Red, Yellow and Blue, that are not obtained by combining any color.

-From the combining primary colors with each other, orange, green and purple are created, which are secondary colors.
+So, from the combining primary colors with each other, orange, green and purple are created, which are secondary colors.

-From the combination of primary and secondary colors, tertiary colors are created.
+In addition, from the combination of primary and secondary colors, tertiary colors are created.